THE MAYNOOTH BACHELOR OF ARTS (BA)

 International & EU/EFTA Entry Requirements

-A mature student is 23 years or older by 1st January in the year of entry to the University.
+Mature student applicants are 23 years or older by 1st January in the year of entry to the University.
 For part-time degrees the mature age is 21.
-Admission is based on your application and/or interview.
-H4 Irish or equivalent required to study Nua-Ghaeilge.
+Admission is based on application and/or interview.

 Apply to the CAO by February 1st 2021.
 Late applications from mature students may be accepted after this date - consult the Undergraduate Studies website for updates.
 Application may not be made to the CAO after May 1st 2021.